Breee/raidquaza/README.md

 ## Deploy with docker
 We expect you to know about docker, docker-compose and how you deploy.

-There is a `docker-compose.yml` located in the root directory.
+There is a `docker-compose.yml` file located in the root directory.

 ```yaml
 version: '2.4'